Last updated August 2022.

 To object to processing of your personal data

-To complain to a supervisory authority (you can do this in the UK at www.ico.org.uk)
+To complain to a supervisory authority (you can do this in the UK at ico.org.uk.

-If you wish to access, rectify, erase or transfer your personal data, please contact us at firstname.lastname@example.org
+If you wish to access, rectify, erase or transfer your personal data, please contact our DPO or email@example.com.

-Please note that our terms and conditions and our policies will not apply to other websites that you get to via a link from our Website.
-We have no control over how your data is collected, stored or used by other websites and we advise you to check the privacy policies of any such websites before providing any data to them.
+We might have links on our Website to other websites and our terms and conditions and our policies will not apply to other websites that you get a link from our Website.
+We have no control over how your data is collected, stored, or used by other websites and we advise you to review those privacy terms and conditions policies before providing your personal data to those websites.

-We can update this policy from time to time as laws change or as our Services or Websites change.
-If we make material changes to the policy, and we need your consent to those changes, we will contact you by email to do so.
+We can update this policy from time to time as laws change or as our Services or Website changes.
+If we make material changes to this policy, and we need your consent to those changes, we will contact you by email to do so.